|Faculty||Faculty of Engineering|

 Minimum admission requirements

-- Applicants must demonstrate excellence of background preparation and academic achievement in prior degrees and, usually, possess a relevant, thesis-based Master's degree with a minimum 80% standing.
+- Applicants must demonstrate excellence of background preparation and academic achievement in prior degrees and, usually, possess a relevant, thesis-based Master's degree.
+In the Faculty of Engineering, a minimum 80% standing in an applicant's appropriate Master's program is the usual requirement.
 A Master's degree obtained without a full research thesis is normally an inadequate qualification for admission to the PhD program.

-- Three academic references.
-The opinions on academic preparation and research ability must refer to the applicant's demonstrated ability to formulate research problems and execute the research required to solve problems, as indicated by a Master's of Applied Science (MASc) research thesis or published scientific/technical paper.
-The references should also refer to the applicant having adequate English language skills to pursue a doctoral program, with all of its requirements, at the University of Waterloo.
+- Within the three required references for admission to Graduate Studies, the opinions on academic preparation and research ability must refer to the applicant's demonstrated ability to formulate research problems and execute the research required to solve problems, as indicated by a Master's of Applied Science (MASc) research thesis or published scientific/technical paper.
+The references should also refer to the applicant having adequate English language skills to pursue a doctoral program, with all of its requirements, at the University of Waterloo

 - Review the study and living costs

 - Review the funding graduate school resources for graduate students

 - Review the degree requirements in the Graduate Studies Academic Calendar, including the courses that you can anticipate taking as part of completing the degree

 - Check out profiles of current graduate students to learn about their experience at Waterloo